SumoLogic/sumologic-kubernetes-collection/deploy/helm/README.md

-# The sumologic Helm Chart
+# The Sumo Logic Helm Chart
 | DISCLAIMER |
 | --- |
 | This Helm chart is still under active development. |